jedwards222/cryptography/README.md

 #### Running

 To run the test file, the user may use the command `make run` or `java Tester`.
-The program will create a popup window that will prompt the user to select a plaintext file.
-The test program will then output the original contents of the selected file, followed by the contents of the file after the various ciphers have been applied to it.
+The user should manually fill in the file `input.txt` with whatever text they would like to be encoded.
+The test program will then output the original contents of the input file, followed by the contents of the file after the various ciphers have been applied to it.